NaviBeat is live on the App Store. One $5.99 Universal Purchase covers all five Apple platforms. Get it on the App Store →

 Your music.
 Your server.
 Every screen you own.

-NaviBeat running on Apple TV 4K: Home screen with Featured Album hero, Quick Play shelf (Favourites, Shuffle Mix, Random Album, Random Artist) and Recently Added row — a native Navidrome and Subsonic client for tvOS.
+NaviBeat on Apple TV 4K: Home screen with Featured Album hero, Quick Play shelf, and Recently Added row.

-NaviBeat running on Mac: native SwiftUI Navidrome and Subsonic client for macOS with sidebar Home, Artists, Albums, Playlists, Radio, Directories and a Featured Album hero.
+NaviBeat on Mac: native SwiftUI sidebar with Home, Artists, Albums, Playlists, Radio, Directories and Featured Album hero.

-NaviBeat Home on iPad Pro with a sidebar and album grid.
+NaviBeat Home on iPad Pro with sidebar, Featured Album hero, Quick Play row, and Most Played shelf.

 One purchase.
 Every screen.
 Forever.